Kristine A. Huskey: Academic career

+In 2013, Huskey joined the University of Arizona James E. Rogers College of Law as a Clinical Professor of Law, the Director of the Veterans Advocacy Clinic, and the Director of Clinics.
+She teaches international human rights, and constitutional law to first-year law students.

 Publications

 Huskey co-wrote a book based on her experiences as legal counsel to Guantanamo detainees: "Justice at Guantanamo: One Woman's Odyssey and Her Crusade for Human Rights".

 Huskey has also published a number of law review articles.
 Among those are the following: